 For full details and exact timings of restrictions please check the NZTA website for the latest travel information for the region.

-The SH1 road and rail link north of Kaikoura will still be out of action for
+The SH1 road and rail link north of Kaikoura are looking to reopen

 Alternative routes to Christchurch are available via the Lewis(SH7) or Arthurs Pass (SH73).
 Please check your travel times.